yvnsai22/activity01-course-tools/day01-github-markdown/README.md

 In this repository/directory you should see two items:

-- `README.md` - this document
+- `README.md` - this document.
-- `activity00.pdf` - a PDF document that you will be recreating using your markdown skills
+- `activity00.pdf` - a PDF document that you will think critically about shortly.

 ## Task 1: View the PDF in GitHub